Furnished with twin beds, bunk beds, bassinets, and dressers, our family wing’s semi-private spaces can accommodate up to nine families at a time.

 There are separate laundry facilities and bathrooms as well as a common playroom stocked with books and toys, with access to an outdoor playground.
 The family wing is safe, secure, and self-contained.

-Our Family Program Coordinator works hand-in-hand with each family in order to understand specific needs and overcome specific challenges.
+Our Director of Family Programs works hand-in-hand with each family in order to understand specific needs and overcome specific challenges.
 All parents attend mandatory parenting classes.

 The approach is integrated and holistic.